thegreatgaben/python-ocr-mvp/README.md

 # Python CV
-## Code base for more experimental computer vision & image processing implementations in Python.
+Code base for more experimental computer vision & image processing implementations in Python.

-### to run color separation
-`python3 color-separation.py`